 But there’s a solution to this problem of cross-border transactions (aka remittances):

-The best thing about Bitcoin is how easy it is to transfer all over the world with very low fees .For example, transferring any amount of bitcoin from the United States to India or Europe will cost only $2-3.
+The best thing about Bitcoin is how easy it is to transfer all over the world with very low fees.

 Your transaction also remains anonymous.
 Only the sender and the receiver know who is involved with the transaction.

 As the world is slowly adopting & accepting Bitcoin, individuals & businesses are saving a lot of money while doing business globally.

 In a minute, I’ll tell you about the history of Bitcoin, and many interesting facts, but for now, here’s an

 What is Bitcoin?

 Bitcoin is a digital currency (cryptocurrency) which is independent of any country or geographical entity & can be used by anyone who is connected to the internet.

 Like the way you store your money in your wallet or a bank, bitcoins are stored in “Bitcoin wallets”.
 Everything is done electronically & no fiat money (like the US Dollar, INR, YEN, or any other paper currency) is involved.